EnigmaCurry/d.rymcg.tech/workstation/README.md

 # Container Workstation Service

-This container is used to control your native Docker instance from within Docker itself (Docker *in* Docker).
+This service is used to control your native Docker instance from within Docker itself (Docker *in* Docker) or any remote Docker context (SSH).
 It includes the Bash shell, all of the docker command line tools, and can be used as a full workstation for [d.rymcg.tech](https://github.com/EnigmaCurry/d.rymcg.tech).

 This container runs the OpenSSH service on port 2222 (by default).
-This port is mapped publicly to the external network of the Docker server, so any authorized user can SSH into your workstation container, from anywhere accessible on the public network, and it *requires* SSH key-based authentication.
+This port is public and mapped to the external network of the Docker server, so any authorized user can SSH into your workstation container, from anywhere accessible on the public network, and it *requires* SSH key-based authentication.

+## Warning and notices

-*Warning*: this is a privileged container and it directly mounts the Docker socket of the host `/var/run/docker.sock` into this container.
+This is a privileged container and it directly mounts the Docker socket of the host `/var/run/docker.sock` into this container.
-.
 This means that the container workstation has full root control over the host machine.
-This should be treated as a secure developer workstation, running trusted software, but it is only as secure as you keep your client SSH keys secure.
-Always remember that you should exclusively install Docker Engine on dedicated machines, whether bare metal or in a Virtual Machine. *Never* install Docker Engine natively on a workstation/laptop, otherwise you risk exposing private user files.
+This should only be used to run trusted software, and to be treated as a secure developer workstation, but it is only as secure as you keep your client SSH keys.

+Always remember that you should exclusively install Docker Engine on dedicated machines, whether bare metal or in a Virtual Machine.
+*Never* install Docker Engine natively on a multi-use workstation/laptop, otherwise you risk exposing private user files.

+Keep your workstations separate from your servers!
+Don't install your workstation on a production server!
+In fact, don't install this on any server accessible from the internet.
+Instead, create localhost docker VMs, or something like a raspberry pi on your local network, and use these as your workstation (a separate dedicated machine is great for this purpose because you can power it off to secure its access, plus a raspberry pi is plenty powerful to run just the workstation, and have a remote docker server do the heavy lifting).
+Setup remote docker contexts (SSH) for all your production servers and control everything from your secure workstation container.

 ## Configure